 - Open auto transport is a safe and practical method of transporting most types of cars.

 - If you are shipping an exotic, antique, classic or high-line vehicle you may want to elect to ship with our enclosed method.
 Enclosed auto transport offers the most protection for your vehicle but typically costs more than open shipping.

 Vehicle Inspection Before and After Auto Shipment

 - Ensure the exterior of your vehicle is clean at the time of pick up.
-When your vehicle is picked up, the carrier will perform an exterior condition report.
-In order to perform an accurate evaluation of your vehicle, it needs to be clean.
+This will help the driver complete an accurate evaluation report of the exterior condition before loading it for transport.

 Vehicle Preparation Prior to Auto Transport

 - Please keep fuel tank level at a half a tank or below.
 If shipping overseas fuel level must be at a quarter of a tank or less.